Table of Contents

 - The amplitude is the extent of a wave measured from the highest peak down to the zero position.

 - The period duration T is the time needed for an oscillating body to move back and forth, i.e., to fulfill one period.
 It is often referred to as just period.

 - Frequency is the quotient of the number of periods and the time required for it.

 - Elongation is defined as the current distance from the zero position.

-- Circular frequency is the angular velocity of a circular movement whose projection on a straight linear results in a harmonic oscillation.
+- Circular frequency is the angular velocity of a circular movement whose projection on a straight line results in a harmonic oscillation.